There’s no question about it, one of the main draws of a beach house Charleston is the beach.

 Coconut Joe’s decided to join the wave of businesses ditching plastic straws with encouragement from Charleston Surfrider.
 Surfrider is in the second year of a local “Strawless Summer” push that also encourages consumers to go without.
 For Coconut Joe’s, the transition started in mid-July and will be permanent, not just a summer thing, according to Caitlin West, chief of operations for the main restaurant as well as Joe’s To Go and Island Joe’s next door.

 “We are not offering any straws voluntarily.
 They have to be requested.
 If someone needs a straw, we will provide a paper straw for a nickel.
 A portion of all of our straw sales is going to Surfrider,” explains West, daughter of Coconut Joe’s owner, Joe Petro.

 While there have been some complaints, she says, most of the feedback so far has been positive.
 She intends to press further in making Coconut Joe’s more eco-friendly, for example, eliminating all plastic cutlery.
 After all, the Coconut Joe’s family considers the ocean to be their home, too.
 “Any little bit to keep it clean, to get it cleaner than it already is, and reduce our impact is very important to us.”

-So please do your part to help preserve the beaches and wildlife near coastal rental homes South Carolina.
-And when you are looking for the perfect beach house Charleston, be sure to give Exclusive Properties a call.
+So please do your part to help preserve the beach and wildlife in South Carolina.
+And when you are looking for the perfect beach house, be sure to give Exclusive Properties a call.

 your Isle of Palms vacation blogger